entropy: precarious life and big idea

 Maybe God is the guarantor of time by the way the universe was set up in the first place – as the total mass in the universe is linked to its duration.
 It was made to last.

 Fine-tuning is a popular phrase amongst Christians.
 All the constants of physics have been set very precisely to allow this universe to exist.
-I believe that this created universe may be the only universe possible of existence.
+I believe that this created universe may be the only universe possible.

 Harmony of the universe